-Osteoporosis and Osteopenia are conditions of low bone mass which leads to an increased risk of bone fractures, which are extremely common in women; especially after menopause.
+Osteoporosis and Osteopenia are conditions of low bone mass that lead to an increased risk of bone fractures, which are extremely common in women; especially after menopause.

-You may be wondering why this effects women more than men and there are two main factors.
+You may be wondering why this affects women more than men and there are two main factors.

 - Men have larger bones

-- Men don’t have a true menopause like women do which decreases testosterone
+- Men don’t have true menopause like women do which decreases testosterone

-According to Dr. Wermers’ article, Women’s Wellness: Bone density in Women https://newsnetwork.mayoclinic.org/discussion/womens-wellness-bone-density-in-women/
+According to Dr. Wermers’ article, Women’s Wellness: Bone Density in Women,

-The natural process of bone decline begins around your 30’s and the only way to prevent it is to focus on healthy lifestyle habits such as getting enough calcium and weight bearing exercises.
-When we age our lifestyle habits seem to lead to less activity and inadequate nutrition which can lead to a bone loss at a rate of 1% per year after the age of 40.
+The natural process of bone decline begins around your 30s and the only way to prevent it is to focus on healthy lifestyle habits such as getting enough calcium and weight-bearing exercises.
+When we age our lifestyle habits seem to lead to less activity and inadequate nutrition which can lead to bone loss at a rate of 1% per year after the age of 40.

-Strength training has shown to provide the mechanical stimuli needed for maintenance and improvement in bone health.
+Strength training has been shown to provide the mechanical stimuli needed for maintenance and improvement in bone health.
 There have been numerous studies that show strength training can even build bone.
-Participating in activities that put stress on the bone can push the bone forming cells to produce stronger more dense bones.
+Participating in activities that put stress on the bone can push the bone-forming cells to produce stronger more dense bones.

-It is never too late to start a weight training program, start slow, start with body weight movements and work your way safely to externally loading with weights.
+It is never too late to start a weight training program, start slow, start with bodyweight movements, and work your way safely to external loading with weights.